 There are a number of competing issues for Council to consider regarding complaints that involve privately certified projects.
 It is recommended that the following guidelines be used.
-However at any time should it be identified that the certifier has not acted on a complaint or numerous complaints have been received that Council may also investigate any matter at its discretion.
+However, in situations where it is identified that the certifier has not acted on a complaint or numerous complaints have been received involving the same development, Council may also, at its discretion, initiate an investigation.